 There are many factors that could contribute to that bad smell oozing out of your extracted tooth area.

-In details, let me explain these factors independently.
+In detail, let me explain these factors independently.

-What are the causes bad breath after a tooth extraction?
+What are the causes of bad breath after a tooth extraction?

 - Incessant Bleeding from the tooth cavity

 When a tooth is being pulled out, it comes out with blood right?
 Now, it is normal for this bleeding to continue for 2 to 3 days after an extraction.

 This occasionally bleeding can lead to bad smell after tooth extraction which can also lead to bad taste after tooth extraction.

 - Bacteria Buildup

 Your tooth extraction smells bad because of bacteria build up on the affected area.